-It’s been a busy month for our Ohlone community, and we are proud to see our traditional foods flourishing a second time.
+It’s been a busy time for our Ohlone community, and we are proud to see our traditional foods flourishing a second time.

-To those who are unfamiliar with our work, we want to take a moment to explain the dynamics of Cafe Ohlone by mak-’amham and what to expect with our busy month planned in September and beyond.
-As we build our space, please know that we will plan to have set hours in October.
+To those who are unfamiliar with our work, we want to take a moment to explain the dynamics of Cafe Ohlone by mak-’amham and what to expect as we work to open set hours.
 Stay updated on our Twitter @makamham for more information.

 Cafe Ohlone is part of mak-’amham and is about community. mak-’amham (our food in Chochenyo language) is the name for the organization we've formed to restore our traditional cuisine back to the Ohlone people.
 The primary purpose of mak-’amham is to work in collective ways with our people to empower the Ohlone community with our traditional culture and our heritage foods — to best accomplish this goal, intense amounts of time is spent directly with our Tribe and community on gathering trips, cooking classes, and tribal functions so that our Ohlone foods remain a living, thriving part of our contemporary culture.